uguozc01/python_pandas_and_postgreSQL/README.md

 ### Summary:

+        Processing/querying big data always require a good strategy.
+We have to be careful what we are querying, or how big file we want to process.
+We must NOT load a big CSV file into memory at once to process, there are efficient, safe ways to do it.
+For example, processing 5000 rows each time when you need to query/process 1 Million rows from a dB is a good approach.
+Sometimes we can even measure how long each chunk process takes and we can put delay with rational to delay amount.

+        You can read data from many file objects and pandas has very strong capabilities to automatically detect fields even NaN or None fields from file objects/db tables.
+Another good feature is when you need to do some calculations then you can use complex calculations by using each db/file objects fields just like in numpy.

-        Pandas dataframes in python scripts could be used together with serialisation & deserialisation process such as pickling and unpickling.
+        There is another feature that I haven't used here, Pandas dataframes in python scripts could be used together with serialisation & deserialisation process such as pickling and unpickling.
 What serialisation offers is that you can store your chunks (dataframes) as serialised to transmit or reconstruct for later processing.